-Our future success will also depend in part on the success of several recently introduced products including DVMS, our family of digital time-lapse recorders; AutoVue, our lane departure warning system; and Dexter, our multiservice access device.

-Market acceptance of our new products depends upon many factors, including our ability to accurately predict market requirements and evolving industry standards, our ability to resolve technical challenges in a timely and costeffective manner and achieve manufacturing efficiencies, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
+Our future success will also depend in part on the success of several recently introduced products including CommSync II, a Zyfer solution for secure, high speed, point-to-point communications; AutoVue, our lane departure warning system; and Airo 9.0, our broadcast automation solution.
+Market acceptance of our new products depends upon many factors, including our ability to accurately predict market requirements and evolving industry standards, our ability to resolve technical challenges in a timely and cost-effective manner and achieve manufacturing efficiencies, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
 Our business and results of operations could be seriously harmed by any significant delays in our new product development.
-We have experienced delays in the past in the introduction of new products, particularly with our Roswell system, which we recently discontinued.
 Certain of our new products could contain undetected design faults and software errors or "bugs" when first released by us, despite our testing.
 We may not discover these faults or errors until after a product has been installed and used by our customers.
 Any faults or errors in our existing products or in any new products may cause delays in product introduction and shipments, require design modifications or harm customer relationships, any of which could adversely affect our business and competitive position.